History of economic inequality: Western Bloc

-Golden age of welfare state
+Golden age of the welfare state

 The Great Depression drastically changed many economists' and politicians' perceptions of capitalism, while the Second World War required massive reparations and reinvestment.
 As a result, many countries set about developing the welfare state in the second half of the 20th century.

 Against a backdrop of extremely high inflation caused by the Second World War, and a very high level of capital destroyed by bombing, governments had no choice but to intervene on a massive scale to repair the damage done by the war, by making massive investments in the population as a whole.
 The result was the "Fordist compromise", a high level of consumption spending, mass school enrolment and an easing of economic activity due to the collapse of a rent-based economy through inflation and bombing.
 These various phenomena triggered exceptional economic growth in the developed countries during the Thirty Glorious Years.
 Thus economic growth was driven by equality.

-Daron Acemoğlu argues that 21st-century Fordism opened up new tasks to workers each time a task was automated, effectively increasing workers' wages unlike in the nineteenth century, thereby increasing consumption, and therefore the income of companies, which then began to produce more, and so on, forging a virtuous circle between economic growth and economic equality.
+Daron Acemoğlu argues that 21st-century Fordism opened up new tasks to workers each time a task was automated, effectively increasing workers' wages, unlike in the nineteenth century, thereby increasing consumption, and therefore the income of companies, which then began to produce more, and so on, forging a virtuous circle between economic growth and economic equality.

 This decline in inequality has led to the emergence of a middle-class homeowner.
 The wealth of the poorest 50% has risen to 5% of national net wealth, while that of the middle 40% (those between the richest 10% and the poorest 50%), which can be associated with the middle class, has risen to 45%.

-In France this era of prosperity was not disconnected from a certain form of mixed economy blending capitalism and socialism: at its peak, 30% of national capital was nationalized, and this rate rose to almost 50% for industrial capital.
+In France, this era of prosperity was not disconnected from a certain form of mixed economy blending capitalism and socialism.
+At its peak, 30% of national capital was nationalized, and this rate rose to almost 50% for industrial capital.

 Anglo-Saxon countries are particularly keen on this spirit of equality, and were the first to set up the welfare state: the United States introduced the Social Security Act (SSA) in 1935 and the Fair Labor Standards Act (FLSA) in 1938, and England the National Health Service (NHS) in 1948.
 These two countries also have the highest marginal tax rates in history, reaching a threshold of 84% and 94% respectively; over the period 1932–1980, the top marginal income tax rate in the United States averaged 81%.